Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

  ## Typography

   * Font used is Pacifico and cursive for logo and Oswald for the main body.
-Pacifico font is to conjure the image of a notebook.
+Pacifico font is to conjure the image of a notebook or handwritten recipes.

  ## Imagery
   * Images used were from Unsplash, BBC Food URLs and the main hero image is from Shutterstock.